baetis-ma/home_env_monitor/index.md

 7. humidty measurement
 8. temperature measurement
       items 6-8 will repeat for each registered station.
-##### The webpage displays the state of all the sensor measurements across the system with Google chart gauge visualizations, as new remotes are added new gauges appear on webpage and as gauges timeout they disappear.
+##### The active webpage displays the state of all the sensor measurements across the system with Google chart gauge visualizations, as new remotes are added new gauges appear on webpage and as gauges timeout they disappear.
 The webpage also includes text action boxes for station naming - for example stations can be named backporch or kitchen, ect...
 The rate of data aquistion is also set at this level.

-##### A perl program is used to log environmental data.
+##### A perl program is used to log sensor data across the system.
 It can be set to collect data every 10 minutes, for example, and save data to disk.
-Notice that the webpage gives a snap shot updated every few seconds or minutes while the perl program provides a history of weeks or years worth of data.
+Notice that the webpage gives a snapshot updated every few seconds or minutes while the perl program provides a history of weeks or months worth of data.
 ```perl
 #!/usr/bin/perl
 use strict;